nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.workitemmigrationcontext.md

   type: Boolean
   description: You can choose to migrate the tip only (a single write) or all of the revisions (many writes).
 If you are setting this to `false` to migrate only the tip then you should set `BuildFieldTable` to `true`.
   defaultValue: true
+- parameterName: ShouldCreateMissingRevisionPaths
+  type: Boolean
+  description: When set to True the susyem will try to create any missing missing area or iteration paths from the revisions.
+  defaultValue: missng XML code comments
 - parameterName: SkipRevisionWithInvalidAreaPath
   type: Boolean
   description: When set to true, this setting will skip a revision if the source area has not been migrated, has been deleted or is somehow invalid, etc.